syncfusion-content/wpf-docs/wpf/SfDiagram/Stencil.md

 SymbolFilters

-SymbolFilterProvider is used to filter or hide the symbols using delegates.
+SymbolFilterProvider is used to filter or hide the symbols by using delegates.
 SymbolFilters are the collection of SymbolFilterProvider.

 The following code example shows how to create and add the SymbolFilter.
-Based on the return Boolean value of the SymbolFilter delegate, the corresponding item will be removed from Stencil.
-When a SymbolGroup does not have any Symbols, the corresponding SymbolGroup will also be removed.
+Based on the return Boolean value of the SymbolFilter delegate, the corresponding item is removed from Stencil.
+When a SymbolGroup does not have any Symbols, the corresponding SymbolGroup is also removed.

 [C#]